Out of Many Scattered Things: Lady Stardust

 “We hear you,” they say in tandem monotone, and they don’t flinch when Jasper jumps.

 They try again and only speak as Lightcap.
+A little more inflection this time.
+Impatience and kindness mix.
 “We can hear you, Jasper.”

 They look around the room with Lightcap’s eyes.
-Her pain is duller, hotter, deeper than the cold and knifelike agony that runs up Serge’s spine.
+Her pain is duller, hotter, deeper, higher than the cold agony in Serge’s spine.

 Making love with his ego